ritesh001/Polymer-Molecular-Dynamics/README.md

     - pmd.TgMeasurement:
         Tinit: 600
         Tfinal: 200
+  lmp_input_fname: lmp.in
 pmd.Torque:
-  run_lammps: lmp.in # Has to match lmp_input_fname if build from a yaml file
+  run_lammps: lmp.in # This file name has to match the above lmp_input_fname if build from a yaml file
   jobname: "*CC*"
   project: Your-project-id
   nodes: 2